microsoft/playwright-dotnet/ROLLING.md

 ## Rolling

 1. Checkout the upstream release branch of the `playwright` repository.
-1. Checkout the upstream release branch of the `playwright-dotnet` repository.
+1. Checkout the main/release branch of the `playwright-dotnet` repository.
 1. Pick the latest driver from GitHub Action where you want to roll to.
-Usually from the Node.js release.
+For releases, it should be `v1.X.Y`.
+For main branch, it should be something like `v1.X.Y-<timestamp>`.

 ```powershell
 ./build.ps1 roll <driver-version>